catherineluse/versioned-docs-experiment/rancher-docs/en/cluster-admin/volumes-and-storage/provisioning-new-storage/_index.md

 Network File System | `nfs`
 hostPath | `host-path`

-To use a storage provisioner that is not on the above list, you will need to use a [feature flag to enable unsupported storage drivers.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/options/feature-flags/enable-not-default-storage-drivers/)
+To use a storage provisioner that is not on the above list, you will need to use a [feature flag to enable unsupported storage drivers.]({{<baseurl>}}/rancher/v2.5/en/installation/options/feature-flags/enable-not-default-storage-drivers/)

 ### 1. Add a storage class and configure it to use your storage

 These steps describe how to set up a storage class at the cluster level.

-1. Go to the cluster for which you want to dynamically provision persistent storage volumes.
+1. Go to the **Cluster Explorer** of the cluster for which you want to dynamically provision persistent storage volumes.

 1. From the cluster view, select `Storage > Storage Classes`.
 Click `Add Class`.